Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Imposing the Majorana conditions

 The latter set is obtained by simply applying the energy operator to both sides of the set given in Eq.
 (42).

 We can write an expression that gives us the value of $j_{\mathrm{E}}$ given in Eq.
 (26) at the walls of the box (which will be similar to that already reported in Eq.
 (19) for the usual current $j$).
 Indeed, this expression depends on the parameters that characterize the matrix $\hat{\mathrm{U}}_{(2\times2)}$, in addition to the quantities $\psi$ and $\hat{\mathrm{E}}\psi$ evaluated at the extremes of the interval.
 To obtain the result, the first step is to write the general set of BCs in Eq.
-(42) as follows (in the following algebraic manipulations, but only at the beginning, we do not make explicit use of Majorana's conditions, i.e., we do not use the relation $\psi=\psi^{*}$ or the relation $\psi=-\psi^{*}$):
+(42) as follows: